mathewjustin/step-helm/README.md

 ## Helm flags

 The following options are available as wercker properties.
-The values are passed directly to the `kubectl` command.
+The values are passed directly to the `helm` command.
 See the `helm` for the documentation.